-Method 1 is the ‘transaction value’ method.
-This is based on the price paid or payable by a buyer to a seller for the imported goods when sold for export to the EU.
-You’ll need to provide evidence of the price paid with your import entry, such as a copy of the seller’s invoice.
+This is the ‘transaction value’ method.
+It’s based on the price you pay when you buy the goods before bringing them to the UK.
+You must have evidence of the price you pay with your import entry, for example a copy of the seller’s invoice.

 If they’re not already included in the seller’s price, you must add the costs of: